eliel-monfort/ISE5784_9121_3135/README.md

 Thing we need to complete:
  - Add all the TC ( = Test Case) in the comments
- - Add assertThrows for an boundary case that shouldn't return an exception, but does
- - Go through all the methods and add tests that are not in the main

 Eliel Monfort
 328269121